 Any post on this blog may contain affiliate links that pay me a very small commission for items you purchase using the links but costs you nothing extra.

 Decide what you want to grow and how big your garden will be.
 You may not be able to grow all of the things you want.
 Don’t get too excited and start too big.
 Start small and work your way to growing more.
 It will help you to learn the basics in a small space like and 4 x 8 plot and build on your experience and knowledge before you expand.

-Prepare your beds and add your plants is the next step.
-Plants that grow well from seeds placed directly in the ground include:
+Prepare your beds and add your vegetable plants is the next step.
+Vegetable plants that grow well from seeds placed directly in the ground include: